ain/smartbanner.js/README.md

 ### Custom design modifier

-smartbanner uses built-in iOS or Android styles, but this behaviour can be altered by adding custom design modifier on wrapper that allows use of:
+smartbanner uses built-in iOS or Android styles, but this behaviour can be altered by adding custom design modifier that allows use of:

 - externally defined styles